Lamb Kofta Curry.

 1/2 cup yogurt.

-Add you tomatoes to the spices and mix, and then add your shallot mix to it and stir until you have a creamy sauce.
+- Add your shallot mix to it and stir until you have a creamy sauce.

 this is a really tasty traditional Indian dish, that you will find all across India.